Last verified: 17 days ago

 What the Science Says

-Beet extract comes from the red beet plant and contains bioactive compounds called betalains, natural nitrates, and glucosylceramides.
-Lab and animal research suggests these compounds may have antioxidant properties and could support skin barrier function after UV damage.
-However, no clinical trials in the provided research confirm these effects translate meaningfully to humans taking beet extract as a supplement.
+Beet extract comes from the red beet plant (Beta vulgaris) and contains bioactive compounds called betalains, as well as natural nitrates and glucosylceramides.
+Lab and animal research suggests it may have antioxidant properties and could support skin barrier function when taken orally.
+The extract is also widely used as a natural food colorant due to its stable red pigment across a range of pH levels.

 What It Doesn't Do